streathamchess/streathamchess.github.io/_posts/club-champ-2020.md

 Further details including game results and links are available at:
 <http://www.zen116966.zen.co.uk/Chess/ClubChamp2020/SBCCClubChampionship2020.pdf>.

-Editors note: huge thanks to Angus for the great organisation, especially as it means he can't play!
+Editor's note: huge thanks to Angus for the great organisation, especially as it means he couldn't play!

 **Read Antony Hall's round by round account of his tournament in 'The Art of Luck in Chess.'**